 Ursula next advanced blushing, and in such a tremor she could hardly stand in so august a presence.
-The Princess graciously reassured her, and
+The Princess graciously reassured her, and with much condescension gave her a small but elegantly formed lute with these words:--

 "A lute can charm the bosom rude, When passion's in its fiercest mood."